Abdosh022/online-shop/README.md

 # Online Shopping Site
--This project is a simple online shopping site developed using PHP and MySQL.
+- This project is a simple online shopping site developed using PHP and MySQL.
--It allows users to add new products to the store by providing a name, price, and image.
+- It allows users to add new products to the store by providing a name, price, and image.
 Uploaded images are stored in the 'images' directory.
--The site also includes a page to view all available products.
+- The site also includes a page to view all available products.

 # Technologies Used
 - PHP